Frequently Asked Questions

-We work hard to ensure that Steadyrack is manufactured to the highest standard.
-However if you find a fault or you are dissatisfied with your Steadyrack for any reasons, please contact us at firstname.lastname@example.org so we can help you and refer to our warranty information.
+We work hard to ensure that our Steadyrack bike racks are manufactured to the highest standard.
+However, if you find a fault or you are dissatisfied with your Steadyrack for any reason, please contact us at firstname.lastname@example.org so we can assist you further.

 Is there a Warranty on the Steadyrack?

 Yes – you can view our warranty information here.

 Where can I buy Steadyrack in stores?

 The easiest and most convenient way to order our bike racks is through our online store.
 Some retailers and dealers across the globe stock our bike racks, however we cannot confirm the what their stock levels might be.